 Preferences: Preferences will be given to applicants whose parents/guardians have been and are currently members of the Wisconsin Trappers Association.

-Students may get more information or application by writing to the Michael Abrahamson Scholarship Committee Chairperson at:
+Students may get more information by writing to the Michael Abrahamson Scholarship Committee Chairperson at:

 P.O.
 Box 505